richardalamo/biz_dev_public/data_engineering/README.md

 # Intro

-1. Collects jobs data from Indeed for Canada, US, and Saudi Arabia
+1. Collects jobs data from Indeed for Canada, US, UAE, and Saudi Arabia
 2. Cleans, preprocesses, and categorizes data
 3. Stores preprocessed data into S3 and RDS PostgreSQL
 4. Removes old logs